Skip to content

 Software and Modules

-HPC platforms service large numbers of users, over a broad variety of scientific and computational discipilines.
-Consequently, the domain of software operated on most HPCs is astronomical.
+Because HPC platforms service large numbers of users and broad spectra of scientific and computational discipilines, they must support an astronomical (pun acknowledged…) domain of software.
 Decades of experience managing shared HPC have taught administrators two imporant lessons:

 1. There is no one, perfect (or even functional) configuration.